 3.3 Course structure (as it applies to school experience)

-The design and detailed content of courses in ITE depend on the nature of the courses (whether BEd or PGCE), and on how a HEI organises the programme for each course.
-Information on the content of each course and on the structured time period associated with each stage of school experience in relation to the rest of the course(s), is each HEI.
+The design and detailed content of courses in ITE depend on the nature of the courses (whether BEd or PGCE), on the subject matter and on how a HEI organises the programme for each course.
+Information on the content of each course and on the structured time period associated with each stage of school experience in relation to the rest of the course(s), is available from each HEI.

 Central to all courses are the successive periods of school experience on which the partnerships between schools and HEIs depend.
 As student teachers progress through their courses, the demands placed on them during school placements will increase.
 In general terms in the early periods, the students will become familiar with school routines and systems; will have opportunities to observe and understand classroom practices and, where appropriate, will assist class teachers in planning and teaching lessons and working with small groups as well as whole classes.
 As the course progresses, the students will, under the guidance of class teachers, assume greater responsibilities in the classroom, with emphasis given to planning, teaching and assessing pupils' learning, and to developing the full range of classroom competences.
 The precise arrangements will vary between the BEd and the PGCE courses.
 Further detailed information will be provided by the HEI.

-Before each period of school experience, a designated HEI tutor will ensure that the principal, teacher-tutor and appropriate class teacher(s) have written information which gives:
+Before each period of school experience, the HEIs will ensure that the principal, teacher-tutor and appropriate class teacher(s) have written information which gives:

 (i) the student teacher's name and (where relevant) the year of the student’s course;